 The Portuguese boss, who oversaw a 3-1 victory against Norwich on Sunday, insists teams must play to their own strengths rather than trying to emulate other teams

-The German club won numerous plaudits on its way to a Bundesliga, DFB-Pokal and Champions League treble last term under the stewardship of Jupp Heynckes.
+The German club won numerous plaudits on their way to a Bundesliga, DFB-Pokal and Champions League treble last term under the stewardship of Jupp Heynckes.

-Bayern has made an equally impressive start to life under his replacement Pep Guardiola, as evidenced by a 3-1 win over Manchester City at the Etihad Stadium on Wednesday.
+And they have made an equally impressive start to life under his replacement Pep Guardiola, as evidenced by their 3-1 win over Manchester City at the Etihad Stadium on Wednesday.

 Chelsea lost to Bayern in the Super Cup in August, with Guardiola's team taking the trophy on penalties after a 2-2 draw.